Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Fatigue, memory disturbance, low mood, and peripheral tingling may all signal low B12 status.
 Lactose-free and reduced-animal-product diets narrow intake unless deliberately planned.
 Over time, even borderline insufficiency can impair neurological energy.

-As one option, pork contains meaningful levels of vitamin B12, and dishes such as my Oven-Baked Pork Chops can support intake for women who include meat in their diets.
+As one option, pork contains meaningful amounts of vitamin B12, and dishes such as my Oven-Baked Pork Chops can help meet the needs of women who eat meat.
 For best absorption and digestive comfort, serve them alongside fiber-rich vegetables to help gut motility and microbial balance.

 For those who avoid animal products, fortified nutritional yeast offers a valuable plant-based source of vitamin B12.
-It’s easy to add to savoury dishes and works well in gluten-free cooking.
-Also, the blog has a guide on Vitamin B12, which provides comprehensive information about the importance of this micronutrient.
+It’s easy to add to savory dishes and works well in gluten-free cooking.
+Also, the blog includes a guide to Vitamin B12 that provides comprehensive information on its importance.

 Vitamin D

-Vitamin D deficiency in UK women remains extremely common due to limited sunlight exposure and low dietary intake, and remains widespread in the UK year-round.
+Vitamin D deficiency in UK women remains extremely common due to limited sunlight exposure and low dietary intake, and is widespread year-round.
 Its role extends far beyond bone health.
 Vitamin D influences immune resilience, muscle function, mood regulation, and circadian rhythm stability.
-The NHS guidelines recommend taking 10mg of vitamin D during autumn and winter.
+The NHS guidelines recommend taking 10mcg of vitamin D during autumn and winter.

 During menopause, bone turnover accelerates, increasing long-term vitamin D requirement.
 Fatigue, muscular weakness, and recurrent infections may reflect low vitamin D status.
 Because dietary sources alone are rarely sufficient in northern latitudes, insufficiency often develops silently.